Skip to content

 4. START and END are inferred automatically — researcher has no incoming edges so it becomes the entry point, editor has no outgoing edges so it becomes the exit.

-This pattern — splitting definitions across multiple .oc files — is idiomatic.
-The compiler reads all .oc files in the directory and resolves cross-file references automatically.
+This pattern — splitting definitions across multiple .orca files — is idiomatic.
+The compiler reads all .orca files in the directory and resolves cross-file references automatically.

 Released under the MIT License.